hameerabbasi/sparse-ndarray-protocols/README.rst

    if getattr(obj, 'format', None) == format:
        # Format-specific codes.

+The format code is the lowercase abbreviation for the format in all cases.

 Sub-formats do not necessarily need to implement all the things required by super-formats.
 Super-formats are provided so that implementations can be unified; Nor do super-formats need to handle all cases for sub-formats.
 However; if a certain format code is returned, then it